guanliu321/Predictive-Modeling-Using-SAS-Enterprise-Miner/README.md

 The column Variable Importance ranks each of the variable for predicting the Target variable, depending on the variable worth values.

 From the table, we can see that variable “cons_conf_idx” can highly contribute than any other variables, to predict the response variable and variable “day_of_week” contributes the least.

+4. DATA ANALYSIS AND PREPARATION

+4.1.1 Data Partition

+The raw bank dataset is now set to divide into train data and validation dataset.
+Separating data into train, test and validation data is very important when we build data models and very useful during the evaluation of data models.
+Typically, when we separate a data, a larger partition is used for training the model and smaller partition is used for validating/testing the model and later we check the built model with validation data to make sure there is no existence of overfitting of model.
+In our project, we are using only train and validation data partitions since testing is not included here.

+• To carry out data partition in SAS enterprise Miner, we have a node named Data Partition in Sample section of SEMMA tool bar.

+• In the properties panel of Data Partition, data allocations tab has been set to 55% of training data and 45% of validation data.

+• The data partition method used here is default which selects to stratify the data on target variable.
+Since we have 89% of “no” responses and 11% of “yes” responses in target variable, Stratifying ensures that both responses “no” and “yes” are well- represented in data partitions.

+• Once we run the node, the data gets partitioned with proportions as mentioned above and we can see the same in results.
+In addition, we can also see the proportion of each variable which got partitioned into train and validate data.

+4.1.2 Data Replacement

+As discussed earlier in Data analysis part, we observed that the variable pdays contains a value ‘999’ which needs to be replaced.
+Here, we are replacing these values with missing values(.) in both training and test data sets.

+• For data replacement in SAS Miner, we have a node called Replacement in the Modify section of SEMMA tool bar.
+The partitioned data node is connected to replacement node.

+• The replacement window of interval variables has been customised to add missing values as replacement for pdays=999 in properties panel and Default limit methods has been switched to none since we do not want to enforce the replacement and we will do it manually.

+• In replacement editor of interval variable, we specify the variable to be replaced and what values to be replaced.